kumahq/kuma-website/app/docs/dev/introduction/what-is-a-service-mesh.md

 <img src="/assets/images/docs/0.5.0/diagram-01.jpg" alt="" style="width: 500px; padding-top: 20px; padding-bottom: 10px;"/>
 </center>

-As we will learn, Kuma takes care of these concerns so that we don't have to worry about the network, and in turn making our applications more reliable.
+As we will learn, {{site.mesh_product_name}} takes care of these concerns so that we don't have to worry about the network, and in turn making our applications more reliable.